Wildlife-vehicle collisions can be deadly to animals and humans.

 Wildlife-vehicle collisions are not always preventable, but in most cases they are.
 Here are some precautions Beth suggests drivers take to reduce their risk of getting into an accident with wildlife:

-- Slow down, especially in areas where you know wildlife tend to hang out, or anywhere you see a warning sign for wildlife crossing.
+- Slow down, especially in areas where you know wildlife tends to hang out, or anywhere you see a warning sign for wildlife crossing.

 - Drive alert and cautiously, especially between dusk and dawn.